oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

    [[ To be removed from the final specification ]]

+   -05

+    * Added a section about the removal of the implicit flow

    -04

     * Added explicit mention of not sending access tokens in URI query strings